LearnPress/learnpress/readme.txt

 - [myCRED add-on for LearnPress](https://thimpress.com/product/mycred-add-on-for-learnpress/) - add myCRED support for LearnPress WordPress LMS plugin, you can add point system to your eLearning WordPress site using LearnPress + myCRED add-on.
 - [Certificates add-on for LearnPress](https://thimpress.com/product/certificates-add-on-for-learnpress/) -  add drag & drop certificates builder as well as select designed certificate for each LMS course, your students will get particular certificates when they finished their courses.
 - [Co-instructors add-on for LearnPress](https://thimpress.com/product/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
-- [Collections add-on for LearnPress](https://thimpress.com/product/collections-add-on-for-learnpress/) – create LMS courses collection, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
+- [Collections add-on for LearnPress](https://thimpress.com/product/collections-add-on-for-learnpress/) â€“ create LMS courses collection, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
 - [Stripe Payment method for LearnPress](https://thimpress.com/product/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
 - [2Checkout add-on for LearnPress](https://thimpress.com/product/2checkout-add-learnpress/) - make LearnPress plugin ready to use 2Checkout payment gateway to pay for courses.
 - [Authorize.Net add-ons for LearnPress](https://thimpress.com/product/authorize-net-add-ons-learnpress/) - Authorize.Net payment method for LearnPress WordPress LMS Plugin.